Entertainment News Roundup: A Minute With: 'The Boys' actors Urban and Ackles on season 3; Pop superstar Britney Spears weds Sam Asghari and more | Entertainment

 K-pop group BTS promotes new album with New York pop-up shop

-South Korean K-pop boy band BTS is promoting the release of their new album with pop-up shops in New York City and Los Angeles.
-Fans lined up from 7 am on Friday to be among the first to purchase exclusive items created just for New York.
+South Korean K-pop boy band BTS are promoting the release of their new album with pop-up shops in New York City and Los Angeles.
+Fans lined up from 7am on Friday to be among the first to purchase exclusive items created just for New York.

 (With inputs from agencies.)